Tasaduqriyaz/Kaun-banega-crorepati-game/README.md

         if i==14:
           money = 10000000
           print('You are a crorepati')
       else:
-     print ('wrong answer! you have lost the game') break print (f'The total amount of money won is Rs.{money}')
+       print ('wrong! you have lost the game') break print (f'The total amount of money won is Rs.{money}')